 - “Sell by”: This date is only intended to help manufacturers and retailers, not consumers.
 It’s a stocking and marketing tool provided by food makers to ensure proper turnover of the products in the store so they still have a long shelf life after consumers buy them.
 Consumers, however, are misinterpreting it as a date to guide their buying decisions.
 The report authors say that “sell by” dates should be made invisible to the consumer.

-Here are some foods you can keep after that annoying expiration date:
+Here are some foods (avoid these if you care about your health) you can keep after that annoying expiration date:

 Milk: Most milk will stay fresh up to a week after expiration date.
 But use your smell sense for this one and make sure it doesn’t smell sour before pouring.
 If it does, time to get rid of.
 Otherwise, get that cereal ready.